tapasrastogi2411/African-Impact-Challenge/doc/sprint4/PB.md

-As an entrepreneur, I would like to have an easy, visual way of viewing dates and deadlines for upcoming workshops and the deliverable content provided by the teachers so that I can better plan and organize.

--   Entrepreneur has a dashboard to show all the upcoming workshops and deliverables posted by teachers.

 As a teacher, I would like a convenient way of notifying entrepreneurs of dates and deadlines for upcoming workshops and deliverable content so they can better plan and organize.